 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, congestive heart failure, or an electrolyte imbalance (low sodium in the blood).
+- Tell your doctor if you are breastfeeding or if you have kidney problems, heart failure, or a mineral imbalance (such as low sodium).

 Possible Side Effects While Using This Medicine: